rebeccaswebsite/angular-ui-router-lab-immersive-alum/README.md

 Use the resolve property to fetch data from the URLs above to receive data.

-Change over the URLs to use the `uiSref` directive instead - bonus: use `uiSrefActive` to add an active class to the hyperlink and color the link in a different color when active!
+Change over the URLs to use the `uiSref` directive instead.
 Make sure you put the view directive in the HTML!

+**Bonus**: use `uiSrefActive` to add an active class to the hyperlink and color the link in a different color when active!